-I see self care as the beginning of taking your health into your own hands.
+I see self care as the beginning of becoming your own health advocate and of trusting your own body’s ability to heal.
 I am a believer in natural health approaches, in integrative treatment, and in the ability of the body to heal itself given holistic support.
 I have seen real change and healing in myself, in my clients, and in my family through these natural means.

 But, there is a real shift that is necessary in order to walk that path.
 That shift has less to do with which practitioners you see and what information you read (though that is part of the picture), and more to do with how you see yourself in that process….